Body image is all about how you feel about your body, and what you think your body looks like.

 - Your own sense of what's important

-Most people have a few little things they don’t really love about themselves - that’s pretty normal.
-But if you really don't like the way you look or find yourself obsessing about your body - then you've got a poor body image.
+Most people have a few little things they don’t really love about themselves, but if you really don't like the way you look or find yourself obsessing about your body, you might have poor body image.

 Issues with body image can often arise out of something a lot deeper.
 Sometimes people try and change things on the outside because of tough personal issues such as stress, a difficult home life, or another crisis.

-Changes such as dieting, overeating, constant exercise or taking drugs don't actually fix the deeper problem.
-This stuff can quickly get out of hand and muck around with your moods, your abilities and your relationships.
-It only adds to any existing problems.
+Dieting, overeating, constant exercise or taking drugs don't actually fix the deeper problem.
+They can get out of hand and cause problems with your moods, your abilities and your relationships.

 If any of these situations sound familiar, you need to take action - for yourself or for a friend in need.
 Nobody has to go it alone.
-There are heaps of information sources, qualified professionals and support groups to tap into.
+There are heaps of information sources, qualified professionals and support groups out there.

-Use the following resources as a starting point to help you find the body image help you need.
-All of the links below open in a new window.
+The following resources and oarganisations are a good starting point to get the body image help you or your friends need.

-Detailed information on body image issues, including body image fact sheets for men and for women as well as advice on healthy weight management.
-Also see the Body image - women and Body image - men pages.
+- Better Health Channel - information on body image issues, including body image fact sheets for men and for women as well as advice on healthy weight management.